fr1ed-chesse/screw-high-quality-hyprcursor/README.md

 # screw-high-quality-hyprcursor

-use it all you want.
+# use it all you want.

--
-steal it, i dont mind.
+# steal it, i dont mind.
--
-took me a few hours to make.
--

 SCREW YOUR HIGH QUALITY CURSORS!!!
 --